Taipei: Rail

 Beginning in 1983, surface rail lines in the city were moved underground as part of the Taipei Railway Underground Project.
 The Taiwan High Speed Rail system opened in 2007.
 The bullet trains connect Taipei with the west coast cities of New Taipei, Taoyuan, Hsinchu, Taichung, Chiayi, and Tainan before terminating at Zuoying (Kaohsiung) at speeds that cut travel times by 60% or more from what they normally are on a bus or conventional train.
-The Taiwan Railways Administration also runs passenger and freight services throughout the entire island.
+The Taiwan Railway also runs passenger and freight services throughout the entire island.

 Bus

 An extensive city bus system serves metropolitan areas not covered by the metro, with exclusive bus lanes to facilitate transportation.
 Riders of the city metro system are able to use the EasyCard for discounted fares on buses, and vice versa.
 A unique feature of the Taipei bus system is the joint venture of private transportation companies that operate the system's routes while sharing the fare system.
 This route is in sharp contrast to bus systems in the U.S. which are mostly public entities.
 Several major intercity bus terminals are located throughout the city, including the Taipei Bus Station and Taipei City Hall Bus Station.